 9. Shoot For Failure

-Usually failure is a bad thing, but in the gym, it just means you pushed your muscles as far as they can go, and that is exactly what you want to do.
+Usually failure is a bad thing, but in the gym, it just means you pushed your muscles as far as they can go — and that is exactly what you want to do.
 You always want the last two reps of an exercise to be the last two that you can do with good form.
-Aiming for failure, or where your form is no longer maintained and other muscles must come in to pick up the extra load, is as intense as you can get.
+Aiming for failure, or where your form is no longer maintained, is as intense as you can get.

 It’s just human nature, but you work harder if someone is watching you.
-Personal trainers and workout buddies are great because it’s a set appointment with someone you don’t want to disappoint, but even taking a group fitness class, surrounded by others doing the same workout, can be the boost of motivation you need to push a little harder and farther than you would on your own.
+Personal trainers and workout buddies are great motivators, but even taking a group fitness class, surrounded by others doing the same workout, can be the boost of motivation you need to push a little harder and farther than you would on your own.